johbec/TeeKaaToolKit/README.md

 # TeeKaaToolKit
-TeeKaaToolKit: A git clone script of useful tools
+TeeKaaToolKit: A git clone script filled with useful tools

+Have fun, don't be evil.